-2) Independent variables: Independent variables related to social network structures are shown in Tab.
-I. These measures have been widely used for quantifying the structural characteristics of social networks (e.g., [41], [42]) and are selected from survey papers on the measurement of complex network structures [23], [43].
-The relation of the variables density, clustering, clique, and GC to the growth and survival of online communities has been investigated by Kairam et al. [9]; the other variables have not previously been considered in this context.
+Independent variables related to social network structures used in the regression analysis are shown in Table 1.
+These measures have been widely used for quantifying the structural characteristics of social networks (e.g., [44], [45]) and are selected from survey papers on the measurement of complex network structures [23], [46].
+The relation of the variables density, clustering, clique, and GC to the growth and survival of online communities has been investigated by Kairam et al. [10]; the other variables have not previously been considered in this context.
 When calculating modularity, num. cluster, diameter, and path, we considered only the largest component of a graph and link direction was ignored (i.e., the graph was treated as an undirected graph).
-For obtaining modularity, and num. cluster, a popular cluster detection algorithm called the Louvain algorithm [44] was used.
+For obtaining modularity, and num. cluster, a popular cluster detection algorithm called the Louvain algorithm [47] was used.
 When calculating ave. deg., and the three centralization measures, we ignored the link direction.